 The Power of Peer Instruction Why explaining ideas to others leads to deeper learning

-Introduction: Conversational Learning The Power of Peer Learning Close Pop-up all posts in this chapter Traditional lectures often fail to engage students in real understanding.
+Traditional lectures often fail to engage students in real understanding.
 People need more than just information—they need to make sense of it through discussion.
-Peer Instruction helps by encouraging learners to explain ideas to each other, leading to deeper learning … Continue reading The Power of Peer Instruction Why explaining ideas to others leads to deeper learning
+Peer Instruction helps by encouraging learners to explain ideas to each other, leading to deeper learning and better retention.
+Continue reading The Power of Peer Instruction Why explaining ideas to others leads to deeper learning

 Size and Structure of Freely Forming Conversational Groups Robin Dunbar, N. D. C. Duncan and D. Nettle (1995)